 Who is leading PRO2?

 PRO2 is headed up by Alex Prus (Director of PRO2 Match Officials).
-He is assisted by PRO2 Referee Coaches, Mark Kadlecik, Michael Kennedy and Erich Simmons, and James Conlee (PRO2 AR Coach).
+He is assisted by PRO2 Referee Coaches, Mark Kadlecik, and Erich Simmons, and James Conlee (PRO2 AR Coach).

 They are supported by John Westbrooks (Sports Scientist), Amy Edwards (Video Analyst) and Filip Prus (PRO2 Admin Coordinator).